The Contributor’s Guide

 The documentation uses the Markdown 1 syntax: the source is made of simple text files following this syntax, and the html web pages are generated from this using a tool called MkDocs.
 You’ll see that Markdown is very simple to use and quick to learn.

-These are the link to the Duik online documentation is duik.rxlab.guide
+The link to the Duik online documentation is duik.rxlab.guide

 Tutorials